sbellodev/sbellodev.github.io/index.markdown

 ## [WHO][home]

 Nice to meet you.
 I'm Santi Bello.
-I'm a developer from Galicia, Spain who began as a self-taught, currently working remote as a Software Developer in Java, PHP and JavaScript, having worked with React.
+I'm a developer from Galicia, Spain, currently working remote as a Software Developer in <span>Java<span>, <span>PHP</span> and JavaScript, having worked with <span>React</span>.
 <br/>
 <center>< \ ></center>
 <br/>
-I like working both Front and Backend, being Backend my preferred choice for its vast abstraction level.
-Also I enjoy studying and applying good practices and metodologies.
+I like working both Front and Backend, studying and applying good practices and metodologies.
 <br/>
 <center>< \ ></center>
 <br/>